How We Actually Use AI on Real Customer Work

 If You Need This Built

-HighFlyer builds and fixes integrations, ERP customisations, and data-plumbing systems for New Zealand businesses.
-We use AI the way we would use a senior colleague: in the investigation, in the pattern recognition, in the simulation, but never as the engineer of record.
+HighFlyer builds and fixes integrations, ERP customisations, and data plumbing for New Zealand businesses.
+We use AI the way we would use a senior colleague: in the investigation, in the pattern-spotting, in the simulation, but never as the engineer of record.

 Tags